 A: Once it has been determined that you may be potentially eligible for services from WNTP, we will review and evaluate your application, applicable documentation, and obtain verifications.
-WNTP will determine your eligibility within 30 days of the date the Eligibility Screening Form was completed.
+WNTP will determine your eligibility within 30 days of the date the Eligibility Form was completed.

 Q: What is considered 200% of the federal poverty level for cash assistance?

 A: The U.S. Federal Poverty Level guidelines are issued each year by the Department of Health & Human Services (HHS) at the link: https://aspe.hhs.gov/poverty-guidelines.
 These guidelines are used for determining income eligibility for certain federal programs, such as WNTP.
 Income eligibility is based on the sum of the family’s total gross income less income excluded under federal law.

 A: It may be possible to schedule an appointment for an Intake interview the day you complete the Eligibility Form based on the availability of WNTP staff.
 In addition, you must complete the entire intake package prior to attending the intake appointment.

 Q: What if I’m Native American but I’m not enrolled?

 A: You must be able to obtain verification from your tribe that proves your Native American lineage.

 Q: If I have received assistance and have reached the 60 month time limit, may I still receive assistance for my children?

 A: In California, once a family is ineligible to receive federally funded TANF assistance due to the federal time limit, WNTP may continue to provide assistance to the eligible children of the timed-out family using State of Maintenance of Effort (MOE) funds if funds are available and provided to WNTP by the State of California.